-242. Writing and Peer-editing.
+242. Writing Center Theory and Practice.
 4 semester hours.

-Practice in writing and editing a variety of nonfiction forms, with focus on the personal essay; discussion of the writing process and reader response; emphasis on style, rhetorical strategy and revision.
-This intermediate writing course, designed chiefly to prepare writing tutors, includes a practicum.
+Emphasis on writing processes, interpersonal dynamics, questioning techniques, evaluation of writing-in-progress, and rhetorical theory as it pertains to working one-to-one with writers.
+This course, designed primarily to prepare writing advisors for the Wittenberg Writing Center, includes a practicum.
 By permission of instructor only.
 Prerequisite: English 101.
 Writing intensive.
 Every year.